THE JOY OF CHRISTIANITY

 Since woman was taken out of man it means that she is part of us.
 God gave man the greatest companion that he could ask for.
 We should be thankful for our wives because they are blessing from the Lord (Prov.
 19:14; 18:22).

-and riches are an inheritance from fathers, But a prudent wife is from the LORD.
+and riches are an inheritance from fathers, But a prudent wife is from

 who finds a wife finds a good thing, And obtains favor from the